Through the Perspective of LiDAR: A Feature-Enriched and Uncertainty-Aware Annotation Pipeline for Terrestrial Point Cloud Segmentation: Supplementary Material for Stage 1

-\paragraph{Additional Dimensionality-Reduction Methods} In addition to PCA, we explored two other dimensionality-reduction techniques commonly applied in remote sensing. \begin{itemize} \item \textbf{MNF}~\cite{green1988transformation}: a two-step transform that first whitens data using an estimated noise covariance matrix, then applies PCA on the noise-whitened data.
+\paragraph{Stacked channels} Fig.~\ref{fig:feature_maps_stack_mangrove3d} shows pseudo-color images from stacked feature channels (I.R.Z, C.A.P, and normal-based encodings). \paragraph{Additional Dimensionality-Reduction Methods} In addition to PCA, we explored two other dimensionality-reduction techniques commonly applied in remote sensing. \begin{itemize} \item \textbf{MNF}~\cite{green1988transformation}: a two-step transform that first whitens data using an estimated noise covariance matrix, then applies PCA on the noise-whitened data.
 The resulting components are ranked by signal-to-noise ratio. \item \textbf{ICA}~\cite{hyvarinen2000independent}: a statistical technique that seeks latent components which are mutually independent and non-Gaussian, thus capturing higher-order relationships beyond variance and correlation. \end{itemize}